 A debate is a formal argument in which there are two sides that take opposing viewpoints and discuss them in an organized manner.

 In every debate there are two sides, although sometimes there is also a neutral or undecided section.
 The side that argues for the proposition is called the Affirmative (sometimes called the “Pro”); the side against the proposition is called the Negative (sometimes called the “Con”).
-Often times, there is a Moderator who controls the questions and makes sure emotions stay under control.
+Often, there is a Moderator who controls the questions and makes sure emotions stay under control.
 Sometimes there is also a Timekeeper, but many Moderators also complete this task.
+The debate format can also extend into the digital world, even including Moderators occasionally, although they may not be officially appointed as such.

 In general, there are three kinds of propositions for debates: Fact, Policy, and Value.